wRothbard/birthstones/README.md

 Textures for new tools (2016): see "expertmm_authored_texture_list" in etc folder
-* Textures based on textures from minetest_game at https://github.com/minetest/minetest_game/tree/master/mods/default :
+* Textures based on textures from minetest_game at https://github.com/minetest/minetest_game/tree/master/mods/default: source work is included on layers in Gimp XCF project files in etc folder

-(source work is included on layers in Gimp XCF project files in etc folder) Swords CC BY-SA 3.0: based on default_tool_steelsword.png by BlockMen (CC BY-SA 3.0) Shovels CC BY-SA 3.0: based on default_tool_steelshovel.png by celeron55, Perttu Ahola <celeron55@gmail.com> (CC BY-SA 3.0)
+* Swords CC BY-SA 3.0: based on default_tool_steelsword.png by BlockMen (CC BY-SA 3.0)
+* Shovels CC BY-SA 3.0: based on default_tool_steelshovel.png by celeron55, Perttu Ahola <celeron55@gmail.com> (CC BY-SA 3.0)